Creating Legal Experiences

 *Talk with your company’s lawyers (either in-house or law firm)

-*Get an attorney mentor through the Career Services Mentor Programs
+*Get an attorney mentor through the Career Services Mentor Program

 *Attend a variety of bar and attorney group events.